xavibenjamin/theboldreport.net/_posts/2013-10-03-review-1password-4-for-mac.md

 If you've never used 1Password, this is a perfect time to purchase.
 In this day and age, it's crucial to have secure passwords.
 This is an app you'll later wonder how you did without.

 It seems you can't currently purchase the new 1Password from [the AgileBits store](https://agilebits.com/store), but that is where it'll be very soon.[^3] You can also purchase from [the Mac App Store](https://itunes.apple.com/us/app/1password/id443987910?mt=12).

+**Update:** You can now purchase and/or upgrade on [the AgileBits store](https://agilebits.com/store).
+Seems my speculation was wrong.

 ##### Further Reading
 [How long should my passwords be?](http://blog.agilebits.com/2013/08/31/how-long-should-my-passwords-be/) - If you're interested in making generated passwords from 1Password very secure, I definitely recommend this article by the AgileBits team.